dmbarbour/wikilon/docs/ABCRT.md

 ### Arrays and Chunked Lists

-An array is an optimized representation for any list structure of form:
+An array is an optimized representation for any structure of form: `μL.((a*L)+b)`.
+This includes normal lists, but also heterogeneous lists, and lists that do not terminate with unit.

-        List a b = (a * (List a b)) + b

-Compared to a list, arrays reduce memory overhead by half and ensure very tight memory locality.
+Compared to a list, arrays reduce memory overhead by half and ensure tight memory locality.
 But the primary benefit regards how easily common list functions can be accelerated when applied to an array: O(1) length, O(1) indexed lookups and updates, O(1) logical reversal, O(1) split and seamless append, and so on.

 The proposed representation for arrays is: